jrburke/adapt-pkg-main/README.md

 ## adapt-pkg-main

-This module helps consume modules installed as package directories without needing to configure a module loader to load them.
+adapt-pkg-main helps consume modules installed as package directories without needing to configure a module loader to load them.

 It is useful for AMD and likely ES6 module projects that do not want to have a loader config entry for every dependency.